AdobeDocs/experience-platform.en/help/data-governance/home.md

 Data Governance enables data stewards to apply usage labels at the dataset and field level to categorize data according to the type of policies that apply.

-The DULE framework includes predefined data usage labels that can be used to categorize data in four ways:
+The DULE framework includes predefined data usage labels that can be used to categorize data in three ways:

 ![Data Usage Label Categories](./images/overview/label-categories.png)